November Birthstones

 Check out the Boucheron Snake RIng here.

-• Jolie Citrine Necklace – The exquisite Jolie Citrine Necklace was given to the Smithsonian National Gem Collection in 2015 by actress and philanthropist Angelina Jolie.
+• Jolie Citrine Necklace—In 2015, actress and philanthropist Angelina Jolie gave the exquisite Jolie Citrine Necklace to the Smithsonian National Gem Collection.

 The exquisite Jolie Citrine Necklace